 After all, it’s coming up to Christmas and you’re likely looking for gifts for people, gifts that are a bit different, fun and frivolous, and not too expensive.
 Be honest – you think a robot dog fits all of those criteria, don’t you?
 We do, so we checked out a collection of robot dogs – there are plenty to choose from right now – that we think are worth looking at, and that would make great gifts.

 How do they work?
 It’s simple: they are battery powered – some are rechargeable, others not – and they perform their own specific set of tricks.
 Some respond to voice commands, others to claps, and some just get on with their job of being amusing!
-No more hanging about, here’s our selection of the best robot dogs around.
+No more hanging about, here’s our selection and find the best robot dog for you.

 1. Jingba Plush Interactive Puppy